dgodovich/personal_logseq/pages/The activity of an Escherichia coli heat-inducible r-factor, is modulated by expression of outer membrane proteins.md

 		- fig 7 C
 	- Is it misfolded proteins?
 		- dsbA gene facilitates disulfide bond formation
+			- cytoplasm is a reducing environment, so there's few to no disulfide bonds
+			- disulfide bonds form very slowly, so you need an enzyme to catalyze
 		- folding chaperone
 		- deletion of this protein induced \sigma\E activity
 		- fig 7 D